Honeywell FMA Series

 FAQ

-Advantages include their compact design, high accuracy, digital output, robust construction, and versatility across different force ranges.
-These characteristics make them ideal for applications where space is limited and high precision is required.
+Key advantages include a compact design, high accuracy, digital output, robust construction and versatility across different force ranges.
+These characteristics make the sensors ideally suited for applications where installation space is limited and high precision is required.

-FMA MicroForce sensors are factory calibrated and temperature compensated to minimize errors due to non-linearity, hysteresis, and non-repeatability.
-This ensures high accuracy and reliability.
+FMA MicroForce sensors are factory calibrated and temperature compensated to minimise errors caused by non-linearity, hysteresis and non-repeatability.
+This ensures a high level of accuracy and reliability.

 The service life of Honeywell FMA MicroForce sensors is approximately 1 million cycles at full load.
 However, this service life may vary depending on the application and specific operating conditions.